serena-aneli/RECOMBULATOR-X/docs/3_usage.md

 ## Python module and workflow

-A detailed guide for the Python module usage can be found in the Jupyter Notebook [Estimation Example.ipynb](LINK) on GitHub.
+A detailed guide for the Python module usage can be found in the Jupyter Notebook [Estimation Example.ipynb](https://github.com/serena-aneli/recombulator-x/blob/gh-pages/Estimation%20Example.ipynb) on GitHub.

 The initial steps of the Python module recombulator-x consist in reading the PED file and identifying the informative families for the estimation of recombination rates using the function [`ped2graph`](LINK).
+This function takes a ped file as input and build a graph with the relationships.
+It returns a list of tuples, each composed by the graph, a dictionary (with iid as key and their tab row as value) and the family identifier.

+The pedigree file can be a *.tsv* (tab as separator value), a *.xlsx* or whatever format with a space as separator value.

 For recombination, informative subfamilies are either those with:

 - a phased mother and at least one son or phased daughter, called type I families
 - an unphased mother and at least two between sons and phased daughters, called type II families